Shiraz pogrom: Allegations of ritual murder

-Next evening, some people entered the houses of the two chief rabbis of Shiraz, Mollah Rabbi Shelomo (father of Mollah Meir Moshe Dayanim) and Mirza Ibrahim.
+The next evening, some people entered the houses of the two chief rabbis of Shiraz, Mollah Rabbi Shelomo (father of Mollah Meir Moshe Dayanim) and Mirza Ibrahim.
 They were accompanied by a bazaar merchant, who stated that one of his children, a girl of four, had disappeared in the afternoon in the Jewish quarter, where she had been killed to obtain her blood.
 The frightened rabbis swore that they did not know that a child of Muslim parents had strayed into the Jewish quarter and protested against the accusation.
 The people withdrew after threatening to put the entire Jewish quarter to fire and sword if the girl had not been found by noon the next day.
 On the same day, the body of a child was found one kilometer away from the city behind an abandoned palace, one hundred meters from the Jewish cemetery.
 Some thought that the body was that of the missing Muslim girl and that she had been killed by the Jews.
 Subsequently, it was found to be the disinterred body of a Jewish boy who had been buried eight days previously.

 Violence

 The next morning, a crowd began to gather in front of the government palace; the people were accusing the Jews of murdering the girl and were vociferously demanding vengeance.
 The temporary governor ordered the troops to attack the "mob", and the crowd headed for the Jewish quarter, where they arrived simultaneously with the soldiers.
 The latter, contrary to the orders given to them, were the first to attack the Jewish quarters, giving the rest of the mob a signal to plunder.
-Soldiers, sayyids, Qashqais who were in the city to sell some livestock, even women and children, joined in the pillage, which lasted for six to seven hours, not sparing a single one of 260 houses in the Jewish quarter.
+Soldiers, sayyids, Qashqais who were in the city to sell livestock, even women and children, joined in the pillage, which lasted for six to seven hours, not sparing a single one of 260 houses in the Jewish quarter.
 The representative of the Alliance Israélite Universelle thus described the robbing: |The thieves formed a chain in the street.
 They passed along the line carpets, bundles of goods, bales of merchandise [...], anything, in a word, which was salable.
 Anything, which did not have commercial value or which, on account of its weight or size, could not be carried off, was, in a fury of vandalism, destroyed and broken.
 The doors and windows of the houses were torn off their hinges and carried away or smashed to pieces.
 The rooms and cellars were literally ploughed up to see whether the substratum did not conceal some wealth.

 The people did not limit themselves to alleged robbery, but also engaged in combat against the Jews.
 Most Jews fled, some to their Muslim friends' homes, others in the British consulate, on the terraces, and in mosques.
 Those few who stayed were injured or killed.
 Twelve were killed in the mêlée, another fifteen were stabbed or hit with bludgeons or bullets, and a further forty sustained minor injuries.